-The Seven Most Beautiful Castles in Scotland
+The best castles in Scotland

-Located near the village of Glamis, in Angus, Glamis castle is one of the finest castles in Europe.
-As well as being the childhood home of The Queen Mother, it’s famous for appearing on the back of ten pound notes issued by the Royal Bank of Scotland.
-It is mentioned as the castle of Macbeth in William Shakespeareâ€™s play, although King Macbeth (who died in 1057) had no connection with the castle.
+Sitting pretty in the county of Angus, Glamis Castle is one of the finest castles in Europe.
+As well as being the childhood home of The Queen Mother, it’s famous for appearing on the back of the ten-pound note issued by the Royal Bank of Scotland.
+It’s mentioned as the castle of Macbeth in Shakespeare’s play, although King Macbeth had no connection with the castle.
 With a history of over 600 years, Glamis Castle has some creepy tales involving monsters and the devil.
 Yikes.

 Located in the magnificent valley of the River Dee, Balmoral Castle is one of the most visited and photographed sites in Scotland.
-Its history begins in 1390, when Sir William Drummond built it as a home, but it became a part of history in 1848, when Queen Victoria and Prince Albert chose it as a private royal residence.
+Its history begins in 1390, when Sir William Drummond built it as a home, but it became a part of history in 1848 when Queen Victoria and Prince Albert chose it as a private royal residence.
 The original Balmoral Castle was considered too small for a royal retreat, so the breathtaking estate we see today is the result of extensive redesign.
 Balmoral has been passed on to each of the royal successors and remains one of the Queen’s favourite holiday destinations.